pydemull/EPLPA/README.md

 regarding physical literacy scores, as well as comparisons of movement behaviour metrics across physical literacy profiles in French children.

-The present repository is hosted in two different places: on GitHub (<https://github.com/pydemull/EPLPA>), and on Open Science Framework (<https://osf.io/w3kmf/>).
+The present repository is hosted on two different places: on GitHub (<https://github.com/pydemull/EPLPA>), and on Open Science Framework (<https://osf.io/w3kmf/>).
 Due to space constraints, the repository hosted on GitHub does not contain the raw data that should be used along